 Make sure to plant the spicebush close to a walkway where passers-by can brush against the leaves and enjoy the fragrance that gives the plant its name.
 Every part of this shrub has a beautiful aroma, from the leaves to the flowers to the bark.

-Spicebush is a deciduous bush that grows from 6 to 12 feet high and has a spread a little wider than it is tall.
 It’s found naturally along streams and in wet woods in eastern North America.
-It does best in hardiness zones 4 to 9.
 It is a dioecious plant, which means that it’s either male or female.
 If the gardener wants the shrub to produce its red, olive-shaped fruit, it needs to plant male and female plants together.
 The spicebush blooms from March to May and has fragrant green-yellow flowers all along its branches.
-Somewhat unusually, the male flowers are bigger and showier than the female flowers.
+Somewhat unusually, the male flowers are more significant and showier than the female flowers.